What Makes Naoya Kihara Such a Remarkable Poker Star?

 Kihara is now one of Japan's best-known poker players and his WSOP bracelet truly makes him stand out.
 He is currently ranked as seventh on the all-time list of Japanese poker stars with well over a million US dollars to his name in total earnings.
 He may have a way to go before he overtakes Tsugunari Toma, an Osaka-based player, but there is nothing to suggest that he won't top the Japanese rankings one day.

 One of the most important aspects of poker to Kihara is that it is a fun game and people should be told that more.
 He wants to encourage more people to try poker for this reason.
 In a quote from Pokerlistings.com he stresses that, “We need to show how fun and exciting a game poker is.
 When people talk about poker, always a lot of the story is about big money.
 When new people hear about poker and big money, it can feel daunting and dangerous.
 But if we play tournaments, we can play poker even without big money.
 We can enjoy this game even with the new player”.
-If you are a player who finds poker stressful, read our article about improving your focus, which contains a list of ideas to keep you calm and clear-headed at the poker table.

 It is noteworthy that Kihara has won multiple competitions both in-person and online, something that not all poker players are good at.
 In fact, he began experimenting with poker using an alias when he was shifting away from his life as a pro backgammon player.
 Within a year of starting to play online poker, Kihara had two big tournament results to his name.
 Amazingly, these two wins came in a row for the player who netted the equivalent of NZD $82,500 or USD $50,000 as a result of them.
 Kihara learned quickly and was soon entering buy-in events.
 In 2012, he was placed third in a Spring Championship of Online Poker (SCOOP) event which meant he won over USD $100,000 for the first time.